HISPlayer/UnityWebGL-SDK/hisplayer-api.md

 Modify the volume of a certain stream giving a **playerIndex**.
 The **volume** of the track value ranges between 0.0f and 1.0f.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 Call this API after having interaction with the web page/screen, otherwise audio will not play on WebGL due to browser autoplay policy.

+#### void AddStream(StreamProperties newStream)
+Add a new stream to the list multiStreamProperties.
+The stream must be added using this function instead of changing the list manually.

+#### void AddVideoContent(int playerIndex, string url, HISPlayerMimeTypes mimeType = HISPlayerMimeTypes.URL_EXTENSION (optional))
+Add new content to a certain player.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+The **url** is the link to the new video.
+Please, make sure the string is correct.
+This function supports local file paths.
+The parameter **mimeType** is optional and indicates which MIME type will be used for the new url.

+#### void RemoveStream(int playerIndex)
+Remove a certain player.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

+#### void RemoveVideoContent(int playerIndex, int urlIndex)
+Remove content from a certain player.
+The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
+The **urlIndex** is associated with the index of the element in the list of URLs.

 #### void ChangeVideoContent(int playerIndex, int urlIndex, int resumePosition = 0 (optional), AdsProperties ads = null (optional))
 Change the video’s URL of a certain player.
 The next playback will start paused if **autoPlay** is disabled.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.
 The **urlIndex** is associated with the index of the element in the list of URLs.
 The **resumePosition** parameter is optional and is the time position in second(s) where the new content is starting the playback, default value is 0.
 The **AdsProperties** is an ads properties to use when loading the new content, default value is null.